-TMF manages a project portfolio of approximately 30 projects.
+TMF manages a project portfolio of over 30 projects.
 Our project partners include NGOs, state organisations and private companies.

 Some of our current projects and partners include:

 In the Cederberg human-predator conflict is the biggest threat to leopard survival and a people-centric approach is required to educate and empower the communities that share their living space with leopards.
 This project aims to change mind-sets and behaviour through novel environmental education activities that encourage local people to understand and take ownership of their natural heritage.
 The focus is to engage directly with communities to build capacity for improved husbandry practices that will reduce livestock depredation by predators, which in turn will minimise the risk of retaliatory killings of leopards.